-In this paper, the concept of compatibility of type (P) and occasionally weak compatibility in Menger space has been applied to prove a common fixed point theorem for six self maps which generalizes the result of Pant et. al.[6].
+The purpose of this paper is to prove a common fixed point theorem for six self maps which generalizes the result of Pant et. al. [8], using the concept of compatibility of type (β) and occasionally weak compatibility in Menger space.

-Keywords and Phrases - Menger space, Common fixed points, Compatible maps, Compatible maps of type (P) and Occasionally Weak compatibility
+Keywords and Phrases: Menger space, Common fixed points, Compatible maps, Compatible maps of type (β) and weak compatibility

 AMS Subject Classification (2000).
-Primary 47H10, Secondary 54H25.
+Primary 47H10, Secondary 54H25